aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

     Description: Name of the second SNS topic you created manually using the SNS console.
 ```

-4. Copy the code below to the **Resources** section of the `resource-importing.yaml` template used for the previous lab, and save the template code.
+4. Next, copy the example below, and **append it to the `Resources` section** of the `resource-importing.yaml` template.
+Save the template file when done.

 ```yaml
   SNSTopic2: